 What is the College Store doing to offer students lower priced options to purchase or rent textbooks?

-To stay current with all the options students have these days, we have implemented 3 rental programs.
-Two options are in-store and allow a student to take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
+To stay current with all the options students have these days, we have implemented 2 rental programs.
+One option is in-store and allows a student to take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
 At the end of the semester, the student only has to return the book to the Store and we do the rest of the work.
-The third option gives the student the ability to rent from a site online and have the book shipped directly to them.
+The second option gives the student the ability to rent from a site online and have the book shipped directly to them.
 At the end of the semester, the student ships the book back, free of charge.

-Finally, we are presently researching a program that will assist us in purchasing textbooks at “online” discounted prices, which could ultimately lower the price of a majority of textbooks.
-This program offers the ability to beat Amazon and Chegg at their own game and offers a comparison tool for students that will help find the books they need at the best price.
-This exciting program will be publicized, once it becomes available.
+Finally, we have engaged in a program (VERBA) that allows us to purchase textbooks at “online” discounted prices, which lowers the price of some textbooks.
+This program offers the ability to beat Amazon and Chegg at their own game, and it also offers a comparison tool for students which will help them find the books they need at the best price.

 Why should students buy or rent their textbooks from the Etown College Store?